stelligent/stelligent_demo/README.md

 - configuration management with puppet

-- continuous deployment with jenkins
+- continuous delivery with jenkins

 - s3 for static templates, manifests, and encrypted keys